 Trade receivables are non-interest bearing and are generally 30-60 days terms.
 A provision for impairment loss is recognised when there is objective evidence that an individual trade receivable is impaired.
-An impairment loss of \$182,158 (2011: \$47,995) has been recognised by the Group.
+A provision for impairment loss of \$204,269 (2012: \$182,158) has been recognised by the Group.
 See below for movement in the provision for impairment of receivables.